How to Build Anomalous (3+1)d Topological Quantum Field Theories: Twisted supercohomology in two ways

-Our second perspective on twisted supercohomology makes contact with applications in the fusion $2$-categories literature~\cite{Johnson-Freyd:2020twl,JFY2,DY23a,D11,Decoppet:2024htz,DY2025, Teixeira:2025qsg}.
-The standard way in which twisted supercohomology arises in the context of fusion 2-categories (see, e.g., \cite[\S 4]{D11}) is in terms of local systems with fiber $\tsVect^\times$.
+The second realization of supercohomology is in terms of the Picard $2$-groupoid $\tsVect^\times$.
+This perspective on twisted supercohomology makes natural contact with applications in the fusion $2$-categories literature~\cite{Johnson-Freyd:2020twl,JFY2,DY23a,D11,Decoppet:2024htz,DY2025, Teixeira:2025qsg}.
 Specifically, the homotopy groups of this Picard $2$-groupoid are

 with the unique nontrivial Postnikov invariants connecting the groups~\cite{Fre12,DG18}.
 Therefore the spectrum corresponding to $\tsVect^\times$ under the stable homotopy hypothesis~\cite{GJO19,MOPSV22} is $I_{\C^\times}(\tau_{\le 2}\ko) = SH$, as it has isomorphic homotopy groups and Postnikov invariants.
 Thus, the abelian group of homotopy classes of maps